Police

 Full travel advice: Local contacts

-Terrorists are active in Cameroon, and there is a high threat of attacks, particularly in the Far North Region, including Lake Chad and the area within 40km of the border with Nigeria.
+Terrorist groups, including Boko Haram and the Islamic State West Africa Province, are active in Cameroon.
+There's a high threat of attacks, particularly in the Far North Region, including near Lake Chad and the area within 40km of the borders with Nigeria, Chad and the Central African Republic (CAR).
+However, attacks could occur anywhere, including in major cities like Douala and Yaoundé.

-Terrorist attacks could take place at any time.
-Attacks may be random and target a wide range of places visited by foreigners, such as restaurants, bars, markets, hotels, shopping centres and places of worship.
+Terrorist attacks could take place at any time or timed specifically to coincide with holidays and important events and dates.
+Attacks may be indiscriminate and target a wide range of places visited by foreigners or where crowds gather, such as restaurants, bars, markets, hotels, shopping centres, sporting and cultural venues, transport hubs, places of worship, government buildings and security installations.

-To reduce your risk, be alert to suspicious behaviour and items near Cameroonian government and security installations.
+To reduce your risk, stay aware of your surroundings and be alert to suspicious behaviour and items being left in public places.

 More information: